mozilla/geckodriver/README.md

 You can consult the [change log] for a record of all notable changes to the program.
 [Releases] are made available on GitHub on [supported platforms].

-The canonical source code repository for geckodriver now lives in [mozilla-central] under [testing/geckodriver].
-You can read more about [working with Mozilla source code] on MDN.
-This means we do no longer accept pull requests on GitHub.
-Patches should be uploaded to a bug in the [Testing :: GeckoDriver] component.

 [WebDriver protocol]: http://w3c.github.io/webdriver/webdriver-spec.html#protocol
 [Firefox remote protocol]: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette